-Incarvillateine - the most potent natural pain reliever in the world, yet not an opioid?
+Incarvillateine - the most potent natural pain reliever in the world?

-In continuing our discovery and leveraging from our "Out of Many, One Concept" blog for our ReLeaf® pain reliever, we bring another interesting read about our new favorite pain relieving plan, incarvillea sinensis.
-This time from the world reknown reserach magazine, Nature.
+In continuing our discovery and leveraging from our "Out of Many, One Concept" blog for our ReLeaf™ pain reliever, we bring another interesting read about our new favorite pain relieving plan, incarvillea sinensis.
+This time from the world reknown magazine, Nature.

 As many of you know from our last blog on this topic, "Out of Many, One", Incarvillea sinensisis a Bignoniaceae plant used to treat rheumatism and relieve pain in traditional Chinese medicine.
 As a major component of I. sinensis, incarvillateine has shown analgesic activity in mice formalin tests.

 For this new study, using a series of animal models, further evaluated the effects of incarvillateine against acute, inflammatory and neuropathic pain.
 Incarvillateine (10 or 20 mg/kg, i.p.) dose-dependently attenuated acetic acid-induced writhing, but did not affect thermal threshold in the hot plate test.
 In a Complete Freund’s Adjuvant model, incarvillateine inhibited both thermal hyperalgesia and paw edema and increased interleukin-1β levels.